accel-brain/accel-brain-code/Reinforcement-Learning-with-js/README.md

 # Reinforcement Learning with JavaScript

-These JavaScript modules are library to implement `Reinforcement Learning`, especially for `Q-Learning`.
+These JavaScript modules are library to implement Reinforcement Learning, especially for Q-Learning.

 ## Description